ntampellini/TSCoDe/docs/operators_keywords.rst

 -  **LEVEL** - Manually set the theory level to be used.
 Default is PM7 for MOPAC, PM3 for ORCA, PM6 for Gaussian and GFN2-xTB for XTB.
    White spaces, if needed, can be expressed with underscores.
-Be careful to use the syntax of your calculator, as ORCA wants a space between method and basis set while Gaussian a forward slash.
-Syntax:
+Be careful to use the syntax of your calculator, as ORCA requires a space between method and basis set, while Gaussian a forward slash.
+Syntax (ORCA):
    ``LEVEL(B3LYP_def2-TZVP)``.
 Standard values can be modified by running the module with the -s flag (recommended way, run >>>python -m tscode -s) or by manually modifying ``settings.py`` (not recommended).